 Parents are always welcome to observe band practices in the stadium.
 During band camp you may not be interested in staying the entire time, but you are welcome watch for a while after dropping-off your child or come a little early for pick-up.

 What do I need to know as a parent?

 These two weeks are all about building a solid marching foundation for the season.
 Call it “music intensive” or “music boot-camp,” but these weeks are a cornerstone of one of the best high school music programs anywhere.
 If you regularly come to band practices you will be amazed at the progress our students make as the season proceeds.

 Volunteers are always needed.
-This event typically needs volunteers to help coordinate lunch activities: pick-up lunches, hand them out to the students, and light clean-up afterwards.
 Ask a Band Booster board member or committee chair how you can help for a single day or multiple activities throughout the band season.